-- Financial or non-financial malpractice or impropriety or fraud;

-- Failure to comply with a legal obligation or with Statutes and Regulations of the College;

-- Miscarriage of Justice;

-- Threat to an individual's health & safety;

-- Damage to the environment;

-- Failure to safeguard RVC assets properly;

-- Academic or professional malpractice; †

-- Attempts to suppress or conceal information relating to any of the above.

-In the event of disclosure of financial irregularities, the College has a Fraud Response Plan, which determines how investigations into such allegations should be conducted.
+- Financial or non-financial malpractice or impropriety or fraud; - Failure to comply with a legal obligation or with Statutes and Regulations of the RVC; - Miscarriage of Justice; - Threat to an individual's health & safety; - Damage to the environment; - Failure to safeguard RVC assets properly; - Academic or professional malpractice; † - Attempts to suppress or conceal information relating to any of the above. - In the event of disclosure of financial irregularities, the RVC has a Fraud Response Plan, which determines how investigations into such allegations should be conducted.
 It provides information regarding the reporting lines, authority levels and responsibilities for action in the case of a suspected fraud.
-Fraud Response Plan [Internal Document Only] Link: <a href="https://www.rvc.ac.uk/Media/Default/About/Governance,%20Policy%20and%20Legal/Policy%20and%20Legal

-† Not covered elsewhere e.g. under RVC Professional Requirements or Professional Standards procedures or by RCVS codes of practice.
-The College has separate Policies and procedures for dealing with allegations of Research Misconduct (including piracy, plagiarism, deliberate deception and breaches of the Good Research Practice Guide) and with Academic Misconduct by students.
+Copy of the Fraud Response Plan can be accessed via the RVC Website or internally through the RVC Intranet. - † Not covered elsewhere e.g. under RVC Professional Requirements or Professional Standards procedures or by RCVS codes of practice.
+The RVC has separate Policies and procedures for dealing with allegations of Research Misconduct (including piracy, plagiarism, deliberate deception and breaches of the Good Research Practice Guide) and with Academic Misconduct by students.